3450-Group-3/PuttPuttGolf/README.md

   - `Webpack` - Bundler
   - `Babel` - Transpiler

+## Style Guide
+This project follows the style guides of the technologies being used and enforced by a linter and formatter.

+### Python
+- `snake_case` for variable and function names, `PascalCase` for class names
+- 4 spaced identation (spaces only to avoid mixed indentation errors)

+### Javascript
+- `camelCase` for variable names, `PascalCase` for class names
+- 2 space identations
+- `PascalCase` for component names and their related files (i.e the `Home` component would exist in `Home.tsx`)
+- Specific styles configurations can be seen in `.prettierrc`

 ## Development
 This project uses [yarn](https://yarnpkg.com/) and [poetry](https://python-poetry.org/) for dependancy management.
 You'll need to install them to continue.